quantumsand/quantumsand/README.md

 * LimeSDR Mini 2.0
 * An AMD Ryzen SBC
-* An AI accelerator SBC (possibly an NVIDIA Jetson Orin Nano, or a Chinese alternative)
+* An AI accelerator SBC (possibly an NVIDIA Jetson Orin Nano, or a Chinese alternative).
 * More to follow.

+Note: The only blocker at present, is reliable Gentoo Linux support.
+The NVIDIA Jetson Orin Nano is a favourite but Gentoo Linux is an unknown.

 ## Twitter Emoji (Twemoji)